-Our CEO had substantial input in determining executive compensation other than his own and made all of the recommendations for the other five NEOs that were ultimately approved by the Compensation Committee.
+Our CEO had substantial input in determining executive compensation other than his own and made all of the recommendations for the other six named executive officers that were ultimately approved by the Compensation Committee.

-In 2014, the Compensation Committee engaged ClearBridge, a nationally recognized consulting firm, to serve as an independent consultant, to assess the competitiveness of pay for the executive officers and provide independent advice and recommendations to the Compensation Committee regarding executive compensation.
+In 2013, the Compensation Committee engaged ClearBridge Compensation Group, LLC ("ClearBridge"), a nationally recognized consulting firm, to serve as an independent consultant, to assess the competitiveness of pay for the executive officers and provide independent advice and recommendations to the Compensation Committee regarding executive compensation.
 The Compensation Committee determined that ClearBridge is independent from the Company.

 As part of its review, ClearBridge considered base salary, annual performance bonus, total cash compensation (combined salary and annual performance bonus), value of long-term incentives, and total compensation.
-ClearBridge reviewed and recommended a peer group for pay comparison for our executive officers comprised of companies that are domestic, publicly-traded, of comparable size to NCM, Inc., and in relevant industries (i.e., in advertising, media and entertainment industries, or software technology-based companies in media-related industries).
+ClearBridge reviewed and recommended a peer group for comparison to our executive officers comprised of companies that are domestic, publicly-traded, and of comparable size to NCM, Inc., in advertising or media and entertainment industries or are software technology-based companies in media-related industries.
 The Compensation Committee reviewed and approved the peer group.